MagicalTux/goro/README.md

 This is still a very early implementation and most of the core is missing.

+Right now, running PHP's own tests would require pcre, so it is not possible to run the tests yet.

 ## Syntax

 * Error reporting needs to be done